cobbler/cobbler/docs/index.rst

 mirrors with automated installation files.
 Cobbler has a command line interface, WebUI, and extensive Python and XML-RPC APIs for integration with external scripts and applications.

-If you want to explore tools or scripts which are using cobbler please use the GitHub Topic: https://github.com/topics/cobbler
+If you want to explore tools or scripts which are using Cobbler please use the GitHub Topic: https://github.com/topics/cobbler

-Here you should find a comprehensive overview about the usage of cobbler.
+Here you should find a comprehensive overview about the usage of Cobbler.

 .. toctree::
    :maxdepth: 2